-This section describes how to create a specific aircraft model for flight planning purposes.
-Each specific aircraft model (or “aircraft instance”) inherits the performance properties of its Type, but will otherwise be unique.
+This section describes how to create a description for a specific aircraft for flight planning purposes.
+Each specific aircraft (or “aircraft instance”) inherits the performance properties of its Type, but will otherwise be unique.

 As previously described, the aircraft type has settings for every aircraft ever made of that type.
 Although two aircraft might be the same type and year (sharing the same performance data and weight limitations, etc), different features may have been installed over the years affecting the basic empty weight, avionics capability and so on.
 An aircraft instance contains all of those particular details for the particular individual aircraft.